batmanonabike/qt_srt/QtSrt/docs/readme.md

 cmake --build . --config Release
 ```
 This setup allows you to build the SRT project alongside your main project for both Windows and Android.

+## Other Project Prerequisites
+- [Vcpkg Setup Guide](vcpkg_setup.md) - Instructions for installing and configuring vcpkg with CMake